Player Profile: Parker Wotherspoon

 Parker Wotherspoon’s NHL Debut to Today

 On December 23, 2002, Wotherspoon made his NHL debut with the Islanders in a game against the Florida Panthers in which he took 20 shifts for 14:47 of ice time with one blocked shot, one hit, and two shots on goal.
 Wotherspoon played 12 NHL games during the 2022-23 season with one assist.
 During the summer after that season, the Boston Bruins signed Wotherspoon to a one-year contract, and the defenseman played 19 games with the Providence Bruins of the AHL and 41 NHL games with Boston, where he compiled eight assists.
-Wotherspoon was signed to another one-year $800,000 contract by the Bruins for the 2024-25 season and is still seeking his first NHL goal.
+Wotherspoon was signed to another one-year $800,000 contract by the Bruins for the 2024-25 season and scored his first NHL goal on January 14, 2025 against the Tampa Bay Lightning.
+Wotherspoon will be an unrestricted free agent at the end of the 2024-25 season.

 Discover more from Inside The Rink